zmattis/University-of-Pittsburgh/CS-0445/War/README.md

 ## Compiling & Running

-To simulate a game of war, execute the following command: java War [ # of turns ]
+To simulate a game of war, execute the following command: <br />
+  java War [ # of turns ]

 Enter the desired number of turns as command line arg[2].